cghercoias/LPD8806_PI/README.md

 Also, while it *should* work without it, to be safe you should add a level converter between the RaspberryPi and the strip's data lines.
 This will also help you have longer runs.

+cd to the LPD8806_PI directory where requirements.txt is located.
+run: pip install -r requirements.txt in your shell.

 In some cases, using py-spidev can have better performance but is compeltely optional.
 To install it, run the following commands: